Skip to main content

 Clean Regularly

-If you’ve had your windows open or been going in and out of the house a lot, you may be bringing allergens into your home.
+If you’ve had your windows open or have been going in and out of the house a lot, you may be bringing allergens into your home.
 In fact, 60% of household dust comes from outdoors7.

 Regularly washing your clothes, bedding and soft furnishings could help remove some of the allergens that cling to the fabrics and prevent setting off your reactions in the first place8.